mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- A large pothole has open up on the road outside Mary P's Nursery, 22nd May :- [7605552](https://www.fixmystreet.com/report/7605552)
+- 9 inch pipe from drainage ditch to other side of the road blocked .
+We have all suffered flooding in the last 12 months, 22nd May :- [7605501](https://www.fixmystreet.com/report/7605501)
+- Campervan and caravan parked off Hucclecote Road, 22nd May :- [7605453](https://www.fixmystreet.com/report/7605453)
 - Flytipped packaging St Paul’s St North, 22nd May :- [7605374](https://www.fixmystreet.com/report/7605374)
 - Flytipped furniture Swindon Road, 22nd May :- [7605367](https://www.fixmystreet.com/report/7605367)
 - Fly tipping at junction of Rose and Crown Passage and Baynham Way., 22nd May :- [7605214](https://www.fixmystreet.com/report/7605214)